pratikk2609/dnyangandh-frontend/README.md

-this is dnygandha readme file
+this is Dnyangandh readme file

 commands for creating runner:
 1- create a new dir :- mkdir actions-runner && cd actions-runner